-The Funds' adviser has contractually agreed, until at least October 31, 2023, to waive its management fees and/or pay or absorb the Simplify High Yield PLUS Credit Hedge ETF and Simplify Aggregate Bond PLUS Credit Hedge ETF expenses, respectively, in order to limit the amount of "Specified Expenses" borne by each Fund to 0.25% of each Fund's average daily net assets.
-"Specified Expenses" means all ordinary operating expenses of a Fund including management fees, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of the Fund's shareholders.
-The fee waiver is subject to possible recoupment from a Fund in future years (within the three years after the fees have been waived), if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
+The Adviser has contractually agreed to waive its management fees and/or pay or absorb the Funds' expenses, in order to limit the amount of "Specified Expenses" borne by each Fund below.
+"Specified Expenses" means all ordinary operating expenses of the Fund, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of a Fund's shareholders.
+The fee waiver is subject to recoupment if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
 Any waived fees may only be recouped within three years from the date when the amount was waived or reimbursed.
 This agreement may be terminated only by the Board on 60 days' written notice to the Adviser.